Key Takeaways

 Typical offers: 50-70% of fair market value.

-On the San Antonio median of $282,000, that means accepting $141,000-$197,400.
-Compare that to competing marketplace offers that typically land at 75-90% — or $211,500-$253,800 on the same home.
-The difference is $14,000-$112,000 left on the table.
+On the San Antonio median of $260,000 (Redfin, March 2026), that means accepting $130,000-$182,000.
+Offers from multiple investors in a network can land at 75-90%, or $195,000-$234,000 on the same home.
+The difference is $13,000-$104,000 left on the table.

 Many "we buy houses" operators in San Antonio are actually wholesalers.
-They put your home under contract at a low price, then sell that contract to a real investor for a markup — often $10,000-$20,000 — without ever intending to buy your home themselves.
+They put your home under contract at a low price, then sell that contract to a real investor for a markup (often $10,000-$20,000) without ever intending to buy your home themselves.
 San Antonio's large military community makes it a prime target for wholesalers who know PCSing families are under time pressure.

-- Speed: Fast — can close in 7-14 days
+- Speed: Fast (can close in 7-14 days)

 - Best for: Extreme urgency where every single day matters more than price